crcx/retroforth/literate/RetroForth.md

            [ swap &nip dip ] &drop choose ] d:for-each drop ;
 ~~~

-## Sets
+## Arrays

-Sets are statically sized arrays.
-They are represented in
+Retro provides words for statically sized arrays.
+They are
-memory as:
+represented in memory as:

     count
     data #1 (first)